Budget-Friendly Adventure

 Money-Saving Tip

 Travel during shoulder season (April-May or September-October) for the best balance of good weather and lower prices.
+I traveled in May and saved nearly 30% on accommodation compared to peak summer prices.

 Transportation Options